top of page

 history

-The Bob Hayes Invitational Track and Field Meet was organized in the spring of 1964 with Douglas Anderson High School in the Southside serving as the host and Northwestern High School in the Northside area serving as the running site.
+The Bob Hayes Invitational Track and Field Meet was organized in the spring of 1964 with Douglas Anderson High School in the Southside serving as the host and Northwestern High School in the Northside area serving as the running site, marking 2024 as the 60th year of the organization.

 When Hayes returned to the States on his way home to Jacksonville, Nat Washington phoned Bob and extended the congratulations of the City of Jacksonville, all the Jacksonville Coaches and friends of Bob.
 He then asked Bob for his permission to sponsor and name a track meet in his honor for his world accomplishment in track.
 That permission was granted.

-The sponsoring School, Douglas Anderson High School, under the director of Nat Washington, along with the Principal, Chester R. Cowart, put together the first Bob Hayes Meet.
-Royal Crown Bottling Company, served as Co-sponsor, purchasing the awards for the presentation to all winners.
+The sponsoring school, Douglas Anderson High School, under the direction of Nat Washington, along with the principal, Chester R. Cowart, put together the first Bob Hayes Meet.
+Royal Crown Bottling Company served as co-sponsor, purchasing the awards for the presentation to all winners.

 The first annual Bob Hayes Meet began very small with only the five black local high schools participating; Matthew W. Gilbert, Douglas Anderson, New Stanton, Northwestern, and Stanton Vocational High School.
-The winner of the first Bob Hayes Meet in 1964 was Northwestern with Julie Walden coaching.
+The winner of the first Bob Hayes Meet in 1964 was Northwestern coached by Julie Walden.

 Northwestern of Miami dominated the field activities and won the Third Annual Bob Hayes Invitational Meet.
-The Miami team racked up a total of 101 ½ points in the twelve (12) school meet.
+The Miami team racked up a total of 101½ points in the twelve (12) school meet.
 William M. Raines, the defending champion, was a distant second with 69 points.
-Following were Stanton Vocational with 40 points, Carver of Delray - 37 ½ , Central
+Following were Stanton Vocational with 40 points, Carver of Delray-37½ points, Central

-of Palatka - 29, Fessendes of Ocala -6, Douglas Anderson -4,and Monroe of Cocoa - 4.
+of Palatka-29 points, Fessenden of Ocala-6 points, Douglas Anderson-4 points, and Monroe of Cocoa-4 points.
 Earning 2 points each were Center of Waycross, Carver Height of Leesburg, Lincoln of Gainesville and the Deaf and Blind of St. August.

 In 1968, Douglas Anderson High School was phased out in the school desegregation plan, leaving the host school without a home base to continue the meet.
-Nat Washington, originator of the meet, asked Principal, Dr. Andrew A. Robinson and Track Coach James Day to continue the meet.
-They agreed to do so and the running site was moved from Northwestern to Raines High under a new meet director, James Day and has continues to be hosted by Raines.
+Nat Washington, originator of the meet, asked Principal Dr. Andrew A. Robinson and Track Coach James Day to continue the meet.
+They agreed to do so, and the running site was moved from Northwestern to Raines High under new meet director, James Day and was hosted by Raines through 2021.

 During the 1978-1979 school year, the name of the meet was changed to Raines High Invitational because of the charges filed against Bob Hayes and his serving 10 months in the Texas investigation over a narcotic case.
 Losing the name only one year, it resumed in 1980 as the Bob Hayes Invitational and has continued.

-From 1985 through 1995, Pepsi Cola and Publix Food sponsored the meet along with providing scholarship for minority students.
-In 1996 a graduate of Raines High, Lewis Slipin, Owner of Slipin Enterprises, Operator of Church's Chicken became sponsor of the meet along with Coca Cola sponsoring and implementing a Bob Hayes Middle School Invitational on Friday before the high school meet.
+From 1985 through 1995, Pepsi Cola and Publix Food sponsored the meet along with providing scholarships for minority students.
+In 1996 a graduate of Raines High, Lewis Siplin, owner of Siplin Enterprises, and operator of Church's Chicken became a sponsor of the meet along with Coca Cola sponsoring and implementing a Bob Hayes Middle School Invitational on the Friday before the high school meet.

-which burned throughout the night.
-The ceremony on Saturday was held during the intermission with the relighting of the glass torch by Bob Hayes which honored all invited Olympians, Coaches, Elected School Board, City, County , State and Bob Hayes Meet Officials.
+A ceremony was held during the track meet intermission on Saturday with the re-lighting of the glass torch by Bob Hayes which honored all invited Olympians, coaches, elected school board, City, County, and State officials along with Bob Hayes Meet Officials.

-Recognizing the Olympic years from 1996 and every Olympic year there after the Bob Hayes Invitational engages in a ceremony during intermission acknowledging local, and state official and visiting Olympians.
+Recognizing the Olympic years from 1996 and every Olympic year thereafter, the Bob Hayes Invitational engages in a ceremony during intermission acknowledging local and state officials as well as visiting Olympians.

-For first time in the history of the Bob Hayes Invitational Track and Field Meet, 1997 boys division was won by an out of state school, B.E.
-Mays High of Atlanta, Georgia Coached by Terry Davis.
-Congratulation Coach Davis!!!
+For the first time in the history of the Bob Hayes Invitational Track and Field Meet, the 1997 boys’ division was won by an out-of-state school, B.E.
+Mays High of Atlanta, Georgia coached by Terry Davis.

-Coach Day's involvement in the Florida Athletic Coaches Association has proved to the State Coaches' Association that Track and Field is worthy of the support they have given through their participation in the Bob Hayes Meet.
-This meet has grown to draw over 150 teams throughout the United State, Canada, and the Virgin Islands with well over 3000 Athletes participating yearly.
-Known as the largest one day High School Track and Field Event in the United States, these Events now receive international news cover.
+Coach Day's involvement in the Florida Athletic Coaches Association proved to the State Coaches' Association that Track and Field was worthy of the support they had given through their participation in the Bob Hayes Meet.
+The meet had grown to draw over 200 teams throughout the United States, Canada, and the Virgin Islands with well over 3000 Athletes participating yearly.
+Known as the largest one-day High School Track and Field Event in the United States, these events began to receive international news coverage.

 Founders